Personalized Community is here!

-If there are duplicate records within Dynamics 365 with the same email address, the contents of the email From field will resolve to the first active record in the following order on an incoming email:
+If there are duplicate records within Dynamics 365 with the same email address, the contents of the email From field will resolve first by ownership and then to the first active record in the following order on an incoming email:

 Email recipients will not resolve to inactive User records in the From field.
 There is a setting that can be changed to resolve to other inactive entity records but this does NOT include inactive Users: ResolveForInactiveEntities.
 Regardless of this setting, we will not resolve to inactive Users.
 This is set to False by default.

 Let's look at a few examples of sender resolution:

 - 2 Contacts exist with same the same email address- The tracking user has access to both, but does not own either

 The sender will resolve to the first created Contact.
 This will be the same result if the tracking user owns both Contacts

 - 2 Contacts exist with the same email address- The tracking user has access to both Contacts but owns the last created Contact The sender will resolve to the Contact owned by the tracking user, even though it was the last created

 - 2 Contacts and 1 Account exist with the same email address- The tracking user owns both Contacts and the Account- The Account was created before the Account